mongodb/docs/archive/meta.build-system.rst

 specific git tag.
 The builds are then located (per driver) in versioned directories based on the tag name.
 A symbolic link named "current" points to the current version of the documentation.
-These builds are then checked into the apidocs repo, pushed to github, and then a command is issued on the web servers to pull the apidocs repo, into the "public" directory for api.mongodb.org."
+These builds are then checked into the apidocs repo, pushed to GitHub, and then a command is issued on the web servers to pull the apidocs repo, into the "public" directory for api.mongodb.org."